 Sherie Hildreth was diagnosed with stage III ovarian cancer in the fall of 2004 at the age of 48.
 After undergoing a full hysterectomy, she began chemotherapy.
 Like many newly diagnosed ovarian cancer patients, she was treated with a drug called Taxol through a port, which was surgically placed in her upper right chest.
 She soon lost her hair, eyebrows and eyelashes.
-Over the next few years, she continued to experience numbness and pain in her lower abdomen from her hysterectomy, as well as neuropathy from
+Over the next few years, she continued to experience numbness and pain in her lower abdomen from her hysterectomy, as well as neuropathy from the chemo.

 A cancer patient: yes; but, Sherie was also a survivor.
 With a family to care for and a full-time teaching career (she was in her 27th year teaching 6th grade for the Gladstone School District), Sherie was determined.
 While taking a four-month leave from work, Sherie spent a great deal of time researching her disease and reassessing her life.
 Sherie realized she could not sit still and let this illness consume her.
 As she would often say, “I have cancer, cancer does not have me.”

 Wanting the sales proceeds to help fund research and awareness for ovarian cancer, Sherie and Cathy learned that the Oregon Health & Science University (OHSU) had a laboratory specializing in gynecologic cancers.
 At that time, there were no other organizations delivering continual funding to this lab.
 So came the bright idea to form a foundation.
-The Sherie Hildreth Ovarian Cancer Foundation was established in the summer of 2005.
+The Sherie Hildreth Ovarian Cancer (SHOC) Foundation was established in the summer of 2005.

 The SHOC Foundation is a multifaceted fund-raising organization.
 In addition to raising funds for ovarian cancer research at Oregon Health & Science University (OHSU), the SHOC Foundation also works to increase public awareness about the disease and connecting survivors with the resources to assist them on their journey.
 The Foundation primarily serves women in the greater Portland area, but is always available for guidance to anyone coping with gynecologic cancer regardless of their location.